 You’ll pay someone at least $25 per hour to clean and wash parts and $35 to $45 per hour to restore chrome or electroplated parts.
 Prices are subject to change at any time.
 Although labor rates normally stay the same for a few years, they are vulnerable to fluctuations due to inflation.

 Costs of completion

 Painting and any other bodywork can add thousands of dollars to the total cost of your car restoration.
 If you don’t plan on entering the car in shows, using body fillers instead of labor-intensive sheet metal repairs can drastically reduce the total cost of body repairs.
 Unrepairable rust requires cutting, shaping, and welding replacement panels.

 The cost of body repair might range from a few hundred dollars to several thousand dollars.
 A good paint job can cost anywhere from a few thousand dollars to several thousand dollars, depending on the quality of the paintwork, the type of paint used, and the number of coats used.

 Restoration Costs for Classic Cars on Average – Restoration Costs in Total

 A single shop’s overall restoration will cost you anything from $40,000 to $60,000.
-The majority of this, invoiced monthly or with payment, arrangements agreed upon between you and management.
-Some companies will finance the job on a percentage basis, while others would pay cash up front.
+Most of this is invoiced monthly or with payment arrangements agreed upon between you and management.
+Some companies will finance the job on a percentage basis, while others will pay cash upfront.
 You pay for the parts as they arrive.
-And, then for the installation when completed.
+And then for the installation when completed.

 When considering an automobile restoration project, the first step is to figure out how much you want to spend and what quality of repair you want to execute.
 Once you know this, you’ll know what condition your project car should be in before you start working on it.
 The values in the preceding paragraphs are estimates to help you determine how much of a restoration you can do.